SmoothWAN/SmoothWAN-docs/docs/tsthw.md

 * SanDisk Industrial MLC MicroSD SDHC UHS-I Class 10
 * SanDisk 32GB High Endurance Video (longterm test unconfirmed)

+### Note for PCs: USB flash drives are not recommended [#109](https://github.com/SmoothWAN/SmoothWAN/discussions/109), use SD card with USB reader if there is no internal storage.

 ***

 ## Notes: